Kttra/Time-Adder/README.md

 - 12:30 + 12:30 + 12:30
 - gdgrefer

-This program can be improved upon by using a vector or an array to store the inputs.
+This program can be improved upon by using a vector or an array to store the inputs and then add them up.